 Every time we walk into Target, we (okay, I) feel compelled to buy at least one pair of pajama pants.
 And a funny t-shirt.
 And hey, maybe some gummy worms from the checkout line.
 This is no coincidence.
 Stores purposely place impulse-buy items within easy reach of customers.
 Your classroom layout can also work in your favor if you think about what you’d like students to grab easily as they walk in, what you’d like them to see when their eyes wander toward the clock, and how they can access your file folders or classroom library without bumping into one another.

+In my speeches at new teacher orientations, I often compare the first day of school to running an airport.
 If there is one place where crowd control is even more crucial than at school, it’s at the airport.
 Everyone who walks into an airport must follow every procedure, every time.
 No one explains why we have to take off our shoes or remove your laptop from its case; they just repeat the directions.
 We cooperate because deep down, we want airport security to be able to do its job.
 The same goes for your classroom.
-Your students – most of them, anyway – want you to be able to teach.
+Your students—most of them, anyway—want you to be able to teach.
 Thus, you have every right to demand that the aisles are clear, electronics are stowed, and everyone is seated in an upright position.

 Creating a finished product can be a source of satisfaction – or frustration.
 As with furniture assembly, the more visual, well ordered, and clear the directions are, the more likely the experience is to be a positive one.
 If students seem confused the first time you give directions, walk through the steps in more detail.
 Demonstrate.
 Draw examples on the board.
 Have the students who get it help their neighbors.
 The activity may take more time than you planned, but at least it will keep students from feeling the way you feel when that new bookcase ends up with one backward shelf.